 It probably sounds unbelievable, but the truth is that dragonflies were some of the first winged insects to evolve, 300 million years ago.
-Dragonflies, also known as darners or devil’s arrows are living on every continent but Antarctica.
-These insects are well-known for their large bodies, four long, horizontal wings, and their specific way of hovering and zipping around.
-Flying helicopter-style dragonflies can reach speeds of up to 35 miles an hour.
-And that’s not all!
+Dragonflies (also known as darners or devil’s arrows) can be found on every continent except Antarctica.

-To keep you informed at all times we’ve prepared these interesting facts about dragonflies, so the next time you’ll notice them hovering around in your back yard you’ll see them in a different light!
+We’ve prepared these fun facts about dragonflies – so the next time you notice them hovering around in your back yard you’ll see them in a different light!
 They’re the acrobats of the insect world and, with their striking colors, are a true sign of summer in the garden.

 Fossil dragonflies have been found with wingspans of up to two feet unlike modern dragonflies with wingspans of only two to five inches.

 Around 7,000 species of real dragonflies are alive today, and, together with the closely related damselflies, they form the group Odonata.

 Dragonflies are hard to catch, which makes it hard to conduct tagging.

 Scientists have trailed migratory dragonflies by fastening tiny transmitters to their wings with a combination of eyelash adhesive and superglue.

 4. There’s a lot we don’t know about them.